 Finally, your dog’s skin may have a scar.
-Or there is blood on his skin, which is producing the metal odour.
+Or there is blood on his skin, producing the metal odor.
 Because, as previously said, the smell of blood is metallic or sarcastic.

 Examine his entire body to see whether he has any wounds or scars.

 The most effective approach to halting blood flow is to apply pressure to the wound.
-Gently apply a clean cotton pad, gauze, or even a feminine hygiene napkin to the bleeding area.
 This sucks the blood, allowing a clot to develop.
+Apply a clean cotton pad, gauze, or a feminine hygiene napkin to the bleeding area.

 You may try to treat your dog yourself.
 If the scar is critical, see a veterinarian right away.

-Answer: Certain breeds are more prone to require the manual expression of their glands.
-They often need this on a monthly basis.
+Certain breeds are more prone to require the manual expression of their glands.
+They often need this every month.
 Top of the list is Chihuahuas, Toy and Miniature Poodles, Cocker Spaniels and Beagles.

-Answer: Redness or swelling around the sphincter is a sign that the glands are infected.
-The blood or pus in your dog’s stool is also infected.
-As is the carpet after they’ve completed scooting.
+Redness or swelling around the sphincter indicates the glands are infected.
+The blood or pus in your dog’s stool is also infected, as is the carpet after they’ve completed scooting.

-As a dog owner, you may not neglect any sign your dog shows.
-Neglecting may damage your dog’s health.
+You may not neglect any sign your dog shows as a dog owner.
+Ignoring may damage your dog’s health.

 Best of luck with your dog, buddy!